thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/Articles/Running Alloction Counting Tests.md

 Allocations are expensive so are often a good proxy for measuring performance in an application: reducing unnecessary allocations _typically_ leads to an increase in performance.
-SwiftNIO has a number of tests which record allocations and check the results against a threshold.
+CodiraNIO has a number of tests which record allocations and check the results against a threshold.
 These are run as part of CI and help us to avoid introducing allocation regressions.

-SwiftNIO uses two frameworks for running allocation tests:
+CodiraNIO uses two frameworks for running allocation tests:

 1. The [`package-benchmark`](https://github.com/ordo-one/package-benchmark)
    package.